 How many times have you heard someone proclaim ‘the time for debate is over’ as they demand you stop raising questions and sign up to their course of action?

-In a world where we face so many urgent and difficult problems, small and large, Arnold is arguing, in essence, for better knowledge, better thought, better understanding and better action.
+In a world where we face so many urgent and difficult problems, small and large, Arnold’s argument amounts to, in essence, a call for better knowledge, better thought, better understanding and better action.

 Who’s better, who’s best?